Richard Mullen, Outreach & Advocacy Coordinator – Community Change Champions Supervisor. Arc of King County (WA)

-Angela served as a panelist on the BIPOC Adult Sibling Roundtable, November 18, 2020.
-We appreciate her insight and transparency during this important discussion.
-Learn and connect with her below!
+Richard served as a panelist on the first BIPOC Adult Sibling Roundtable, November 18, 2020.
+He came back to join us as moderator for both March 18, 2021 and May 18, 2021!!
+We truly appreciate his insight and transparency during these important discussions.
+Learn and connect with him below!

 Click here out other BIPOC Adult Sibling Roundtables.